German FDI in ASEAN Part II: Indonesia and Laos

 Overall the country’s dependency on Chinese FDI presents challenges for further investments by other countries as most infrastructural projects are being implemented with Chinese help and therefore directed towards the Chinese market.

-In the third part of this four-part article, we will look at German FDI in Malaysia, Myanmar and the Philippines.
+In the third part of this five-part article, we look at German FDI in Malaysia and Myanmar.